hadeeressamanwer/logo_detection/README.md

 It was used to train both football_club brands detector and car brands detector.<br>
 300 dataset images was used in football_clubs.<br>
 20,778 dataset images was used in cars.<br>
-Another architectures was tried as: alexnet.ipynb,cifar10.ipynb,vggnet.ipynb.<br>
+Another architectures was tried as: alexnet.ipynb, cifar10.ipynb, vggnet.ipynb.<br>
-But the final architectures used in training and prediction will be found in Training_Model.ipynb as it achieved the highest accuracy
+But the final architecture used in training and prediction will be found in Training_Model.ipynb as it achieved the highest accuracy.

 # The Trained Weights of The Model: